-I did not expect that in DNA tests would cover caffeine as well.
+I did not expect that DNA tests would cover caffeine as well.
 It turns out that I break down caffeine more quickly and effectively than most other people.
 This does explain why I pour down coffee as if it was water.
 A lot of people use caffeine to boost their physical performance.
 Based on scientific research, an improvement to my sport’s performance should occur between 255 and 510 mg of caffeine.
 That’s a lot!
 The over-the-counter caffeine pills that are available at pharmacies in Germany usually have 200mg.
 If you take two of those, you’ll start to get muscle tremors.
 I know this because I have tried this when pulling all-nighters in university days.
 Most pre-workout supplements have between 150 and 250mg caffeine per portion, even though some go up to 300+mg.
 All of them advise taking no more than one portion at a time.
-I’ll stick to the amounts that are recommended from the supplement manufacturers and not go overboard.
+I’ll stick to the amounts that are recommended by the supplement manufacturers and not go overboard.
 Try out what works for yourself!

 Nature vs. nurture, or, how valid is the advice from a DNA report in practice?

 You have your genes, and you have your upbringing and lifestyle.
 There is still a lot to be discovered about the complex interaction between nature and nurture.
 Both shape the way how your body works and reacts.
 As far as I can see the findings and recommendations from Omnigen are based on well-grounded scientific research.
 Still, if the advice you receive from a DNA analysis structurally differs from what you have gotten from a GP or doctor, I’d strongly suggest you follow the advice from the health professional instead.
 Listen to your gut.
 For me, the advice I received from Omnigen was eye-opening and pretty much all of it makes sense if I truly and objectively look at myself and my behavior.
 I personally see no reason to question the results that I have gotten.